 The concept of business reporting software emerged to perform the accounting and calculation functions during the 1960s.

 SAP was launched in 1972 during the period of Enterprise Resource Planning concept introduced in the European market.
-The Intel 8008 that came in around the same period also helped in enhancing the features like handling letters of uppercase and lowercase, punctuation marks and symbols, ten numerals.
+The Intel 8008 that came in around the same period also helped in enhancing the features like handling letters of uppercase and lowercase, punctuation marks and symbols, and ten numerals.
 It has dramatically increased the usage of potential reports and other business reporting tools.

 During the mid of the 1970s, Oracle, Apple and Microsoft companies made their strong entry into the world of reporting software programs.
 The first spreadsheet software program VisiCalc was released in 1979 for the Apple II computer.